mantidproject/documents/Design/Muon/MuonAnalysis_sequential_fitting.md

 2. **Parameters**

   James's suggestion is on the right of the mockup, above the data section.

+  It has an expand/collapse icon by each parameter.
+When collapsed, you can set this parameter to the same value for all data sets, but you can also expand to initialise to different values (e.g. phases).
+Collapsing again will list all values on one line.

   - Like the option of expand/collapse parameters.
   - How would this work with fix/tie/constrain?
 These use the same expand/collapse icon.